kvarak/dnd/docs/_Classes/druid.md

     **Gorilla Arms**.
 Your carrying capacity is doubled, your reach increases to 10 ft, and you have advantage on strength checks to break objects.

+    **Manta Glide**.
+You have a membrane between your arms and body that you can use to slow your fall or allow you to glide.
+When you fall and aren't incapacitated, you can subtract up to 100 ft from the fall when calculating falling damage, and you can move up to 2 ft horizontally for every 1 ft you descend.

 - #### Eyes
     **Compound Eyes**.
 You have advantage on any Investigation checks made to notice fine details or changes.